What’s Reasonable in an Employment Accommodation?

 One challenge is the concept itself.
 A reasonable accommodation is “something an employer is obligated to provide if an employee is qualified as disabled,” says Alex Barfield, an employment and labor attorney with Stanton Law in Atlanta.
 “As a general standard, that’s as clear as mud.”

-The Americans with Disabilities Act, passed in 1990, is the federal law covering reasonable accommodations for employees “so long as the accommodation doesn’t impose what is called an ‘undue hardship’ on the employer,” Benjamin explains.
+Title I of the Americans with Disabilities Act (ADA), passed in 1990, is the federal law covering reasonable accommodations for employees “so long as the accommodation doesn’t impose what is called an ‘undue hardship’ on the employer,” Benjamin explains.

-State and local laws, however, may define disability differently—or not at all.
+State and local laws, however, may define disability differently — or not at all.
 “In Georgia,” says Benjamin, “there is not an equivalent state law.”
+What counts as a reasonable accommodation is determined on a case-by-case basis.

 “The assessment of what is considered ‘reasonable’ has always been a murky area,” adds Nancy Castor Sprattlin, who runs an eponymous employment firm in Atlanta.
 “And the post-pandemic era has made this area even murkier.
 An employer is only required to provide reasonable accommodations and not required to excuse an employee from performing essential functions of the job, even if the employer temporarily excused performance of certain essential functions by permitting remote work during the pandemic.”